Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2016-10-07.

-To ask the Secretary of State for Transport, what recent representations his Department has received on the effectiveness of the laws against dangerous driving, speeding and driving while under the influence of alcohol in deterring those offences.
+To ask the Secretary of State for Transport, what steps he is taking to reduce (a) dangerous driving and (b) driving under the influence of alcohol.

 Andrew Jones